zfhuang99/zfhuang99.github.io/_posts/2023-03-14-implementing-Paxos-in-Rust-with-ChatGPT.markdown

 ### Revamp implementation

 My interaction with ChatGPT led me to realize that 'channels' might be a powerful primitive for implementing Paxos.
 Specifically, consider a scenario where a proposer sends a voting request to three acceptors.
 As soon as it receives responses from at least two of the three, it can conclude a voting round.
-This can be implemented elegantly using channels—the proposer simply listens on a channel, with each individual response from different acceptors delivered via the same channel.
+This can be implemented elegantly using channels — the proposer simply listens on a channel, with each individual response from different acceptors delivered via the same channel.
 This way, the proposer can implement a straightforward loop and tally the responses, sidestepping the need for complex concurrency primitives.
 With this insight, I requested ChatGPT to revamp the implementation.

 Given that most of my time was spent prompting and editing, this request for a significant rewrite didn't feel particularly taxing.